Mark Zuckerberg defends Facebook with ‘The Facts’ op-ed

 He concludes by circling back to the benefits of Facebook's business model and how it empowers small businesses to reach more customers and create "millions of jobs" (another point that should go down well with investors and even lawmakers).

 This probably won't be the last op-ed or interview we'll be treated to either.
-His company's manifold privacy scandals -- from the fake news crisis to Cambridge Analytica's wholesale data harvesting -- means the CEO is set to spend 2019 defending his company.
+Facebook's manifold privacy scandals -- from the fake news crisis to Cambridge Analytica's wholesale data harvesting -- means the CEO is set to spend 2019 defending his company.
 Zuckerberg's next challenge?
 Explaining that potentially massive FTC fine that's apparently on the cards.